 Ideally these goals have measurable outcomes that can be assessed before and after the training.
 In addition to enabling the monitoring of return on investment (ROI) and thus the effectiveness of the training it also gives us the opportunity to tweak the program if the desired goals are not being met.

-As the elearning designer we we work best with access to SMEs (subject matter experts), project stakeholders, learners to test materials and existing experienced trainers.
+As the elearning course designer we we work best with access to SMEs (subject matter experts), project stakeholders, learners to test materials and existing experienced trainers.
 Sometimes this is not feasible so we work from a brief prepared before we come on-board a project.
 We are flexible.
 The goals is to get the best outcome at the most affordable rate for the client.

 Good elearning design finds ways to motivate the learner to want to access the material.
 Motivation comes from building on a learner’s existing experience in a way that the context is clearly relevant to them and their job or role.
-Motivation is increased some degree of challenge.
+Motivation is increased by some degree of challenge.

 Scenario challenges with simulated outcomes are optimal for creating expertise.
 Practice is important for retaining new skills or behaviours.